madeleinedarbyshire/CMP3035/docs/_workshops/workshop4.md

 npm install expo-camera expo-file-system
 ```

-2. Import the libraries you've just installed into CameraScreen.js
+2. Import the libraries you've just installed into CameraScreen.js as well as the `useState` and `useEffect` hooks:
 ```javascript
 import { useState, useEffect } from 'react';
 import { Camera, CameraType } from "expo-camera";